PaloAltoNetworks/prisma.pan.dev/api/cloud/api-time-range-model.md

 For equivalent APIs with GET methods and query parameters, the time range query parameters make up a query string that is appended to the endpoint URL.
 An example of a query string is: ``&timeType=to_now&timeUnit=epoch``

-## Alert Dismissal  ime Range Model
+## Alert Dismissal Time Range Model

 The time range model for alert dismissal is special because it denotes a point of time in the future.
 The following time model descriptions apply only to [Dismiss  Alerts](/api/cloud/cspm/alerts#operation/dismiss-alerts).